Daniela Kluckert

-Daniela Kluckert (née Lange, born 22 December 1980) is a German politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag from the state of Berlin since 2017.
+Daniela Kluckert (née Lange, born 22 December 1980) is a German politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the state of Berlin from 2017 to 2025.

-In addition to her parliamentary work, Kluckert has been serving as Parliamentary State Secretary in the Federal Ministry of Transport and Digital Infrastructure in the coalition government of Chancellor Olaf Scholz since 2021.
-In this capacity, she is also the Federal Commissioner for the Infrastructure of Charging Stations.
+In addition to her parliamentary work, Kluckert served as Parliamentary State Secretary in the Federal Ministry of Transport and Digital Infrastructure in the coalition government of Chancellor Olaf Scholz from 2021 to 2024.
+In this capacity, she was also the Federal Commissioner for the Infrastructure of Charging Stations.

 Early life and career

 Kluckert was born in Nürnberg, Bavaria, but grew up in Weißenborn.
 After graduating from high school in 2002, she began studying economics at the University of Würzburg and the Free University of Berlin, where she graduated with a diploma.

 From 2009 to 2013 Kluckert worked as an assistant to Christiane Ratjen-Damerau, a member of the German Bundestag.
 Afterwards she worked as an adviser for Saxony’s State Ministry for Economic Affairs, based at the state’s representative office in Berlin.